 Leaving home for college is a high stakes affair.
 College comes with colossal expectations that our teenagers will take ownership of their academic performance, career path, and social and emotional growth.
 While they’ve spent their lives up to this point preparing for this transition, they’d benefit from a few reminders as they embark on their voyage.
 These three tips will help them navigate the choppy waters they will inevitably encounter.

 Advice for College Freshman:

 1. The first semester of college may be hard.

 If, in the odd moment when they let their guards down, one of my children confided that they were nervous, I was quick to counter their negative thoughts.
 I pumped them up with positivity and exclamation points.
 College will be like camp with a little bit of homework!
 You will meet people who will be your friends for life!
 You’ll never want to come home!

 This strategy backfired big time.
 The truth of the matter is that there is plenty to worry about and their experiences may not be seamless.
 By telling them that everything is going to be fine, I inadvertently put more pressure on them.
-Then, they worried even more when their first days are not perfect tens.
+Then, they worried even more when their first days were not perfect tens.

 I learned this the hard way with my middle child.
 Like so many of us, we had focused our energy on the college application process: choosing a school that he thought was a good fit, filling out the application, sweating through the wait, feeling the joy when he was accepted, and then talking about how much he would love college life.